yasinkuyu/keyword-monitor/README.md

 7. Run database migrations: `php artisan migrate`
 8. Start the development server: `php artisan serve` && `npm run dev`

+If you encounter any router issues, run the `php artisan ziggy:generate` command.

 ## Usage

 1. Register a new account or log in with your existing credentials